resourcefulmind/sankara-bookkeeping/README.md

 # Sankara Ltd Bookkeeping App

-This project was created to ease the manual bookkeeping process.

-Getting Started with Create React App
+This project was created to explore the concept of React Routing while trying create a bookkeeping too Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).